 Colin has 25 years’ experience in rheumatology nursing and a wide range of nursing management at ward, outpatient, and clinical nurse specialist levels.
 He is proud to work with a team of dedicated and expert nurses, doctors, physiotherapists caring for patients with a wide range of Rheumatological diseases.
 Colin is committed to ensuring good patient and staff experience and to the development of the nursing.
 Over Colin's Rheumatology career he has developed an extensive network of national and international health care professionals to utilise as a support network to ensure that he maintains knowledge about evidence-based care.

 Cerys joined Arthritis Action in June 2015.
-After a career as private practice solicitor and the voluntary sector, with a particular interest in charitable organisations, trusts and probate, she joined the Law Society holding a number of positions including Adjudicator and Head of Office of the Independent Adjudicator.
-After 6 years as Senior Ombudsman at the Office of Legal Complaint, Cerys now has a number of roles with other organisations including an Ombudsman for the Financial Ombudsman Service and as lay m ember within the Medical Practitioner Tribunal Service.
+After a career as a solicitor in private practice solicitor and voluntary sector, with a particular interest in charitable organisations, trusts and probate, she joined the Law Society holding several positions including Adjudicator and Head of Office of the Independent Adjudicator.
+After 6 years as Senior Ombudsman at the Office of Legal Complaint, Cerys left to become self-employed and now works within the field of professional regulation and legal services.
+She holds a number of roles with a range of organisations including the Valuation Tribunal Service, the Medical Practitioners Tribunal Service and the Royal College of Veterinary Surgeons.
 With a personal experience of arthritis, Cerys is keen to promote the benefits of self-management.

 Sarah joined Arthritis Action as a member in 2014 and joined the Board of Trustees in 2021.
 She is a Professor of Work and Employment in the Division for the Study of Law, Society and Social Justice at the University of Kent.
 Sarah is an internationally recognised sociologist and researcher into paid work in later life.
 In the last 20 years her research on older workers and retirement has been funded by research councils, charities and the UK Government.
 She is Fellow of the Gerontological Society of America and a Fellow of the Academy of Social Sciences.
 She has a particular interest in equalities issues.
 As someone with osteoarthritis who has been able to carry on working she is very keen that we enable people to benefit to the fullest extent from self-management whilst also pushing for good treatments and accessible environments to allow people to live their best lives.